smigy32/fastapi-library/README.md

 - `POST /authors`: Create a new author. <span style="color:yellow">*Admin only*</span>
 - `PUT /authors/{author_id}`: Update an existing author by ID. <span style="color:yellow">*Admin only*</span>
 - `DELETE /authors/{author_id}`: Delete an author by ID. <span style="color:yellow">*Admin only*</span>

+## Setting up work with mail

+To use email sending (welcome email and email with books catalog) you need to configure the SMTP server.
+You can use any mail provider that supports the feature e.g. GMAIL, Outlook.
+To configure the mail settings just set the following env variables to your **.env** file:

+- MAIL_USERNAME - your username on an email service
+- MAIL_PASSWORD - your password (some services, like GMAIL, may generate a separate password specially for your app, so look it up)
+- MAIL_FROM - email address that is used as a sender
+- MAIL_PORT - port that your SMTP uses for connection (may vary depending on what encryption scheme you use)
+- MAIL_SERVER - outgoing server address e.g. smtp.gmail.com

 ## Testing